 This section of website has a few interactive essays and ideas for creative coding.
 Many are related to my Solandra projects (2D creative coding framework, for 2D web Canvas, SVG graphics and most recently Flutter), which make creative coding ergonomic and agile.

 Solandra is a browser/HTML Canvas based open source framework for creating Algorithmic Art.
 It is 'TypeScript-first' with batteries included yet feels light weight.
-Thanks to be web based technologies you can see changes almost immediately, with no long wait for compilation.
-It is extremely opinionated (unlike Processing), but if you largely agree with my opinions(!) you'll hopefully find it to be a productive and agile framework.
+Thanks to being based on web based technologies you can see changes almost immediately.
+It is extremely opinionated (unlike Processing), but if you largely agree with my opinions(!) you will hopefully find it to be a productive and agile framework.

 1.1 Solandra Tutorials